 Workshops and Special Programs

-All seminars will be held in the Office of Career Services (Fowler House) unless otherwise noted.
-All times are p.m., unless otherwise indicated.
-Select the session you would like to attend, and stop by Career Services, call 375-2303 or e-mail (email@example.com) to reserve your space.
+Following is a schedule of workshops open to all students.
+Select the session you would like to attend, and stop by Career Services, call 375-2303 or e-mail (firstname.lastname@example.org) to reserve your space.
 Although prior registration is preferred, unless noted, walk-ins are always welcome.
 Students should always feel welcome to bring food if workshops are scheduled at meal times.
-Schedule for Fall 2015 TBA.

 Roanoke College Career Nights